aoriens/news-service/README.md

 A request to create categories.
 Fields:

 - `names` - names of categories to create and nest subsequently in the parent-to-child order.
-This is an array of strings, required.
+This is an array of non-empty strings, required.
 It must contain at least one element.
 Example: `["fp", "haskell", "ghc"]` will result in creating `fp` category containing just created `haskell` category containing just created `ghc` category.
 - `parent_category_item_id` - the identifier of an existing
   [CategoryItem](#CategoryItem) where a new category will be created.
 When no one specified, a new root category will be created.
 An integer, optional.